daxzel/ororo-ios/README.md

 ![Alt text](/screenshots/4.png?raw=250x)
 ![Alt text](/screenshots/5.png?raw=250x)

-*This App is not yet submitted to the App Store (and possibly it will never be).
+*This App is not yet submitted to the App Store (and most probably it will never be).
 Use Xcode (Mac OS) to install the app on your device*

 Instructions:
   1. Register on https://developer.apple.com/register/